saranshbansal/learn-aws/NOTES_DNS_CLOUDFRONT.md

 | **Great for static content that must be available everywhere** | Read only, **Great for dynamic content that needs to be available at low-latency in few regions** |

 ## CloudFront Caching
+Allows you to configure a variety of CloudFront functionality for a given URL path pattern.
+For each cache behavior you can configure the following functionality:

+- The path pattern (e.g. `/images/*.jpg`, `/images*.php`).
+- The origin to forward requests to (if there are multiple origins).
+- Whether to forward query strings.
+- Whether to require signed URLs.
+- Allowed HTTP methods.
+- Minimum amount of time to retain the files in the CloudFront cache (regardless of the values of any cache-control headers).
+- The default cache behavior only allows a path pattern of `/*`.
 - The cache lives at each CloudFront **Edge Location**
 - CloudFront identifies each object in the cache using the **Cache Key** (see next section)
 - You want to maximize the Cache Hit ratio to minimize requests to the origin
 - You can invalidate part of the cache using the **CreateInvalidation** API

+### Restricting access to Cache

+You can restrict access to content using the following methods:

+- Restrict access to content using **signed cookies or signed URLs**.
+- Restrict access to objects in your S3 bucket.

+A special type of user called an `Origin Access Identity (OAI)` can be used to restrict access to content in an Amazon S3 bucket.
+By using an OAI you can restrict users so they cannot access the content directly using the S3 URL, they must connect via CloudFront.

+### Field-Level Encryption:

+- Field-level encryption adds an additional layer of security on top of HTTPS that lets you protect specific data so that it is only visible to specific applications.
+- Field-level encryption allows you to securely upload user-submitted sensitive information to your web servers.
+- The sensitive information is encrypted at the edge closer to the user and remains encrypted throughout application processing.

+### Origin policy:

+- HTTPS only.
+- Match viewer – CloudFront matches the protocol with your custom origin.
+- Use match viewer only if you specify Redirect HTTP to HTTPS or HTTPS only for the viewer protocol policy.
+- CloudFront caches the object once even if viewers make requests using HTTP and HTTPS.

+### Object invalidation:

+- You can remove an object from the cache by invalidating the object.
+- You cannot cancel an invalidation after submission.
+- You cannot invalidate media files in the Microsoft Smooth Streaming format when you have enabled Smooth Streaming for the corresponding cache behavior.

 ### What is CloudFront Cache Key?